Organization of the New York City Police Department: Legal Matters Bureau

 The NYPD Legal Bureau provides assistance to law enforcement personnel regarding department legal matters.
 The Legal Bureau also has a memorandum of understanding with the Manhattan DA to selectively prosecute New York City Criminal Court summons court cases, as district attorneys are legally permitted to delegate their prosecution.

 The bureau comprises the Civil Enforcement Unit, Criminal Section, Civil Section, Legislative Affairs Unit, Document Production/FOIL, and the Police Action Litigation Section (PALS).

 Other units

 Fugitive Enforcement Division

 The Fugitive Enforcement Division (FED) is a division of the Detective Bureau charged with arresting fugitives across the city.
-They are divided into units for Manhattan South, Manhattan North, The Bronx, Queens North, Queens South, Brooklyn North, Brooklyn South, and Staten Island.
+They are divided into units for Manhattan, The Bronx, Queens, Brooklyn North, Brooklyn South, and Staten Island.
 The division is further divided into the Warrant Squads, and Violent Felony Apprehension Squads.
 The members of FED are often tasked with arresting highly-dangerous suspects of serious crimes and as such FED is one of the most dangerous units to be assigned to.
 Due to the cross-jurisdictional and similar natures of their work, FED often works in conjunction with the U.S. Marshals and various other state and local agencies.